-The ‘lesser-known’ saint is one whom we all ‘know’ inadvertently.
+This ‘lesser-known’ saint is one whom we all ‘know’ inadvertently.
 Every time we sign a cheque or write a letter or glance at the calendar or check our mobile to see what day it is, we owe a debt to the Venerable Bede, an English monk who lived in the late 7th and early 8th centuries.

-The practice of dividing time into BC (‘Before Christ’) and AD (‘Anno Domini’) (in the year of the Lord) wasn’t actually invented by Bede.
+The practice of dividing time into BC (‘Before Christ’) and AD (‘Anno Domini’) (the year of the Lord) wasn’t actually invented by Bede.
 He, like the good scholar that he was, attributed this to Dionysius, a Roman abbot, who lived between 500 and 550.
 However the system lay relatively unused for two hundred years until Bede started to popularize it.
 Soon it spread to Europe and was taken up by the Holy Roman Emperor Charlemagne and later by the Popes.

-Pupil of Benedict Biscop
+Pupil and Benedict Biscop

 Born in 672 in Jarrow, Northumberland, Bede was entrusted to the care of the abbot Benedict Biscop at the monastery of St. Peter in Wearmouth, near Sunderland in northeastern England.
-In 685 he moved to a new monastery in Jarrow and records suggest that he never moved from there until his death, devoting himself to the study of the scriptures and to the writing of history with which he became more famous.
+In 685 he moved to a new monastery in Jarrow and records suggest that he never moved from there until his death in 735, devoting himself to the study of the scriptures and to the writing of history with which he became more famous.

 His works show that he had at his command all the learning of the time.
 It was thought that the library at Jarrow had about 500 books, making it one of the most extensive in the whole of England.
 Bede’s mentor, Benedict, did his best to ensure that the library continued to be well stocked and added to it from his travels within the realm and to the continent of Europe.
 Indeed, even within Bede’s own lifetime he was regarded as one of the most intelligent men of his age, and the Council of Aachen in 835 referred to Bede as a contemporary doctor of the Church.
 Many of his commentaries on scripture were read extensively during the Middle Ages.

-He lived for eternity
+He Lived for Eternity